 All new graduate students must complete the Academic Research Integrity and Ethics (SGS 101) administered by the School of Graduate Studies as part of their degree requirements within the First Month.
 There will be three modules.
-Two are on a separate website called MyGradSkills, https://www.mygradskills.ca which also has a quiz.
-Passing this quiz is not passing the SGS 101.
-You must also complete the module three which is on Avenue to Learn, http://avenue.mcmaster.ca this will also have a final quiz that you must pass and have questions from all three modules.
-A passing grade is 14/20 or more.
+Information on how to enroll in SGS 101, can be found at https://gs.mcmaster.ca/how-to-enrol-in-and-complete-sgs-101-and-201/ A passing grade is 14/20 or more.
 You will have three attempts.
 This should take less than one hour.